Dominican Republic Pet Import Requirements

 Find a Licensed Veterinarian

-Before beginning any pet export procedure, make sure your veterinarian is approved by the governing veterinarian authority in your pet’s country of origin.
+Before beginning any pet export procedure, make sure your veterinarian is approved by the governing veterinary authority in your pet’s country of origin.
 Your veterinarian should work for or be licensed by the agency of the government that handles the movement of live animals.

 Quarantine for Pets Entering the Dominican Republic